saltyorg/docs/docs/reference/cloud.md

 If you want to forego cloud storage and put your media on something like your own NAS, there are some notes [here](local-storage.md).

 Saltbox can be set up to use any cloud storage provider that [Rclone](https://rclone.org/) supports.
 However, Google Drive via [G-Suite Business](https://gsuite.google.com/pricing.html) is the popular choice among users.
-Some of the components are designed expressly for Google Drive, like the Google Drive monitoring in plex-autoscan and the service-account rotation in cloudplow.
+Some of the components are designed expressly for Google Drive, like the Google Drive monitoring in autoscan and the service-account rotation in cloudplow or crop.

-It is advised that you do NOT use a educational GSuite account or any GSuite account or Shared Drive you may buy on the secondary market [eBay and the like], unless you are aware of and planning for the likelihood that it disappears one day.
+We advise that you do NOT use a educational GSuite account or any GSuite account or Shared Drive you may buy on the secondary market [eBay and the like] or get free from some random website, unless you are aware of and planning for the likelihood that it disappears without warning one day.

 Note that rclone offering support for a storage backend does not mean that backend is suitable for the Saltbox use case.
 The only backend that sees any significant testing and use is Google Drive.

 ## Basics

 Out of the box, Saltbox stores the media unencrypted in cloud storage utilizing an Rclone VFS mount to access it.
 If you prefer your data is stored encrypted, you will need to do some tweaking to the Rclone config.
 There are no plans to document these tweaks here.

+The conversation about whether or not to encrypt has happened many times, and it is the opinion of the Saltbox team that there is not a compelling argument in favor of defaulting to encryption for the media that saltbox stores.
+There is nothing *preventing* one from using encrypted cloud storage, but there is no testing done around it.

+Encryption works fine if you know what you're doing and can make the required modifications and can accept the limitations it imposes.
+Our recommendation to a new user would be not to use encryption unless and until that user understands what that entails, and this is reflected in this documentation.

+If you use the default scripts to set up Google Shared Drives, they will not be encrypted.

 Media will be stored in `Movies` and `TV` folders, all within a `Media` folder in root (i.e. `/Media`). <a href="#note1" id="note1ref"><sup>[1]</sup></a>